A Learning Support Assistant teaching British Sign Language to staff and students

 The VI Resource Centre provides our students with a friendly personal space where they also receive personalised specialist teaching and support.
 In addition to their curriculum studies, students may also receive mobility training and support with independent living skills.

 Depending on their level of visual impairment some students require Braille.
 The VI Team can offer a one-to-one, personalised teaching approach to give them the confidence and skills to make Braille a part of their lives.
 The ability to read Braille fluently and accurately can be life changing for many of our students, opening up a new world of possibilities.

-As their abilities grow we show them how to use a manual Perkins Brailler and the electronic Braille Connect40 and Braillenote systems.
+As their abilities grow we show them how to use a manual Perkins Brailler and the electronic Brailliant and Braillenote touch.
 Once they have reached Grade Two we can also introduce them to specialist Braille codes to help them develop their interest in mathematics, the sciences and modern languages.